 Chicken tenders are now a standard meal for many kids and adults.
-Most are fried, and the meat is of dubious origin — time to take control of your diet with this healthy substitute.
+But fast food is fried, and the meat is of dubious origin — time to take control of your diet with this healthy substitute.

 There are usually 4-5 chicken tenders per pound.